vmware-tanzu/cartographer/examples/source-to-knative-service/README.md

 ```

 and with a `ClusterImageTemplate`, how a `kpack/Image` should be managed as it
-can expose image information to other components in the supply chain:
+can expose image information to other resources in the supply chain:

 ```yaml
 #